Car Accident FAQs

 - License plate numbers of all cars involved

 - Witnesses’ names & contact information

 Should I talk to the police after the accident has occurred?

 Yes, you should explain how the accident occurred but you should not incriminate yourself or take any fault for the accident.

 Should I contact my insurance company?

 Most insurance companies require their policyholders to immediately report a car accident and they will most likely want to know general information on how the accident occurred.
 You have the legal right to speak with an attorney if you feel you will be better served.

 How long do I have to file a personal injury claim in Colorado?

-For car accidents, the statute of limitations in Colorado is 3 years from teh day of the accident.
-These time limits are often strict and if you fail to take legal action before the statute of limitations are up, there's a high possibility your case will not be heard.
+For car accidents, the statute of limitations in Colorado is 3 years from the day of the accident.
+These time limits are often strict and if you fail to take legal action before the statute of limitations is up, there's a high possibility your case will not be heard.